The DESC Stellarator Code Suite Part I: Quick and accurate equilibria computations: Code Descriptions

 which is the same direction as the VMEC $\bm{\beta}$, but without the factor of $\sg$.
 The current density components are found with Eq. \eqref{eq:J_VMEC}, with DESC coordinates $\alpha_i = (\rho,\theta,\zeta)$.
 By weighting the force components by volume, one can obtain a system of equations for the total MHD force balance error in the plasma volume \citep{dudt_desc_2020}:

 As a pseudospectral code, DESC solves for the equilibrium by solving the force balance error equations \eqref{eq:f_weighted_DESC}, evaluated on a collocation grid.
 DESC solves the resulting nonlinear system of equations $\bm{f}(\bm{x}) = [f_{\rho},f_{\beta}](\bm{x})=\bm{0}$, where $\bm{x} = [R_{lmn},Z_{lmn},\lambda_{lmn}]$ are the coefficients of the spectral representation (given in Eq. \eqref{eq:zernike_basis}) of the flux surface positions and the stream function $\lambda$.
 Newton-Raphson type methods from Scipy \citep{virtanen_scipy_2020} such as Levenberg-Marquadt are employed as the nonlinear equation solver in DESC, which can achieve quadratic convergence near the solution \citep{press_numerical_1996}.
-It is worth noting that DESC is flexible enough to find equilibria by minimizing different objective functions, such as energy, but force error is used for the results in this paper to take advantage of local information afforded by the force balance equation.\\
+It is worth noting that DESC is flexible enough to find equilibria by minimizing different objective functions, such as MHD energy, but it has been found in extensive testing that using force error is faster (by a factor of two in some cases) and yields better convergence in solving for MHD equilibria in DESC, and so force error minimization is used for the DESC results in this paper.
+Force is believed to be a better objective for solving equilibria with DESC's pseudospectral formulation because it allows the code to take advantage of local information afforded by the force balance equation, which is already evaluated on the collocation nodes due to the pseudospectral approach.
+Finally, DESC is similar to VMEC in that, in fixed-boundary mode, it takes as inputs the pressure profile and either the rotational transform or the net toroidal current profile as flux functions (The rotational transform is given by $\iota(\rho) = \chi'/\psi'$), along with the Fourier series describing the desired boundary shape, $R_b(\theta,\zeta), Z_b(\theta,\zeta)$.\\